jinxmcg/counter/README.md

 - `/ready`: Returns a 200 OK response.
 Used for readiness probes in a Kubernetes environment.

-## Running the Application Locally
+## Running the Application Locally and developing

 1. Install Go: Follow the instructions at https://golang.org/doc/install to download and install Go.